 Woodside Church Architecture

-The original mission chapel shown on a map of 1880
+The mission chapel on a map of 1880

 In 1878 the Church of England decided that it needed a presence in the growing community of Slip End as the distance from Caddington church was significant.
-A mission church was erected in that year, somewhat provocatively opposite the Primitive Methodist chapel as can be seen in the map above.
+A mission chapel was erected in that year, provocatively opposite the Primitive Methodist chapel as can be seen in the image above.
 The present church was built in 1889 on a new site further east along the same road.
 It is dedicated to Saint Andrew.

 The grave of John Sambrooke Crawley September 2012